hmrc/api-testing-template.g8/README.md

 To execute the example tests, follow the steps in the project README.md

 ### A Note on the Example Feature file
-The example tests provided in this template is quite limited in what they do.
+The example tests provided in this template are quite limited in what they do.
 They make some simple requests to show how to quickly set up and run tests using the api testing template.
 These tests depend on the service `DIRECT_DEBIT_STUBS` being available.